Author: Alberto Vidal Rodríguez

 - The application can help establish appropriate and responsible mobile usage guidelines, and help children navigate safely and with age-appropriate content.

-- If you want to give your child an Android device that you have used previously, that is, that is already configured, it is necessary to delete the rest of the accounts that are on the mobile.
+- If you want to give your child an Android device that you have used before, that is, that is already configured, it is necessary to delete the rest of the accounts that are on the mobile.